-Co-Living shall mean a small multi-family residential dwelling unit that includes sanitary facilities and provides access to kitchen facilities; however, such facilities may be shared by multiple units.
+Co-Living shall mean a small multi-family residential dwelling unit that includes sanitary facilities and kitchen facilities; however, such facilities may be shared by multiple units.
 Additionally, co-living buildings shall contain amenities that are shared by all users.